TechArt1san/100-days-of-code/log.md

 ### Day 11: May 9th, 2017

-Portfolio page:
+Portfolio page: Making some progress.
+Still having problems though with placing buttons in a grid.

-(inactive day count: 5 out of 14)
+(inactive day count: 5 out of 15)